cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-tdid.md

 > [!NOTE]
 > We recommend you to use smart contracts for taggers.
 >
 > - Please refer to some official tagger implementations.
-You can utilize the Terminus DID contract for complete operator authentication, and also achieve more fine-grained custom access control.
+You can utilize the Olares DID contract for complete operator authentication, and also achieve more fine-grained custom access control.
 > - For complicated tag structures or data with special formats, using contract taggers can verify data format on-chain and customize the rules.
 For example, in the official tagger we will verify the bytes data in PKCS8 ASN.1 format on-chain to prevent accidentally setting unparsable values for the `RSAPubKey` tag.

 #### Who to Create DIDs